XRP (XRP) Price Tops $0.59 on Exchanges

-XRP (XRP) traded up 0.8% against the US dollar during the one day period ending at 11:00 AM Eastern on September 25th.
-During the last week, XRP has traded up 3.5% against the US dollar.
-One XRP coin can currently be bought for about $0.59 or 0.00000925 BTC on cryptocurrency exchanges.
-XRP has a total market cap of $33.27 billion and $1.05 billion worth of XRP was traded on exchanges in the last 24 hours.
+XRP (XRP) traded 0.5% lower against the U.S. dollar during the 1 day period ending at 17:00 PM Eastern on September 25th.
+During the last seven days, XRP has traded 1% higher against the U.S. dollar.
+XRP has a total market cap of $33.12 billion and approximately $1.01 billion worth of XRP was traded on exchanges in the last 24 hours.
+One XRP coin can now be bought for about $0.59 or 0.00000924 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.